 Your information has been modified successfully.
 Do you want to save your changes?

-Phil Rosenzweig is professor of strategy and international business.
+Phil Rosenzweig is a Professor of Strategy and international Management.
 He is Co-director of Transition to Business Leadership, and was also Co-Director of the Dual Executive MBA Program with CKGSB.

 Professor Rosenzweig's areas of expertise include strategy, firm performance, and complex organization design.
 He has written on the management of multinational firms, with articles published in Strategic Management Journal, Journal of International Business Studies, Academy of Management Review, Management Science, and California Management Review.
 He is also author of numerous case studies on firms including Microsoft, Daimler Benz, Matsushita, Heineken, Accor, MTN, Dubai Aluminium, and Vodafone.